StoneRose35/RummikubGame/README.md

 # RummikubGame

 ## What is it?
 A Web-Application for playing Rummikub against human or computer opponents.
-Does not require registration or login of any sorts, but need cookies (as we all do... at least from time to time).
+Does not require registration or login of any sorts, but needs cookies (as we all do... at least from time to time).

 ## Main Building Blocks
 * Frontend: Webapp built using Angular using Rest and STOMP over WebSocket calls for Backend communication.